fut-infrastructure/implementation-guide/pages/_includes/ehealth-appointmentresponse-intro.md

 An AppointmentResponse is a response to an Appointment, such as a confirmation or rejection.
 In its most basic form, the AppointmentResponse contains a reference to the actual Appointment, the participant (actor), and a status indicating if the response indicates eg. a confirmation (participantStatus=accepted) or rejection (participantStatus=declined).

+When an AppointmentResponse is created, the status of the participant is updated on the corresponding Appointment.

 # Scope and Usage
 In the eHealth Infrastructure the AppointmentResponse resource is used in conjunction with the following resources: